Yutama-ops/orchard_test/web/app/themes/orchard-theme/readme.md

 	npm run build

-run a live server on index.html for a static site and it would work just like the index.php
+Then run a live server on index.html